 Save room for dessert

-If you are a chocolate lover, you would love Max Brenners and the Jacques Torres’ Chocolate Museum.
+If you are a chocolate lover, you try Max Brenner’s, the Jacques Torres’ Chocolate Museum, or some of the best hot chocolate in NYC.
 For the best New York Cheesecake, go to Junior’s, it was originally from Brooklyn, but now there are two locations in the Times Square area.
 I also recommend going to Black Tap for the best freakshakes.
 There will most likely be a line so try to go at an off time.

 Also, I could write a whole post about the amazing ice cream you can find in NYC.
 My favorite is Ample Hills where you need to try the Ooey Gooey flavor.
 If you are looking for something even more unusual, you can try the rolled ice cream at 10 Below, egg waffle ice cream at Wowfuls or Eggloo, or ice cream in a fish-shaped cone at Taiyaki.